Errant monkey captivates crowd in Puerto Rico’s capital

 “This is not normal,” Marcano said on Wednesday as he observed workers from his agency place a ladder between the tree and the rooftop of a nearby apartment and filled a cage with water, oranges and bananas to lure the monkey.

-But the monkey refused to budge further, moving up and down the tree at times to the delight of the crowd below.
+But the monkey refused to budge further, moving up and down the tree at times to the delight of the crowd below that included students, security guards and waiters.

 “Look!
 Look!
 It’s moving!
 There it goes!
 There it goes!” yelled one woman as she pointed upward.